Poppova100/JGR-A/README.md

 ## Description

-This repository provides R scripts and datasets for analyzing and visualizing the climatological and atmospheric patterns associated with different types of heat waves in Middle Europe.
+This repository provides R scripts and datasets for analyzing and visualizing the climatological and atmospheric patterns associated with different types of heat waves in the Middle Europe.

 ---